pingcap/docs-dm/en/manage-replication-tasks.md

 #### Flags description

-- `-w`: (Optional) Specifies the group of DM-workers where the subtasks of the replication task (that you want to update) run.
+- `-w`: (Optional) Specifies the group of DM-workers where the subtasks of the migration task (that you want to update) run.
 If it is set, only subtasks on the specified DM-workers are updated.
 - `config-file`: (Required) Specifies the file path of `task.yaml`.

 #### Returned results